jeffpalin/liri-node-app/README.md

 This application runs in the terminal using node.js.

 1.)
+TWITTER
-To get a list of the most recent 20 tweets from #jeff_ucsd type the following:
-    node liri.js my-tweets [ENTER]
+        To get a list of the most recent 20 tweets from #jeff_ucsd type the following: node liri.js my-tweets [ENTER]

 2.)
+SPOTIFY
+        To get song information type the following: node liri.js movie-this movie name [ENTER]
+        Note:
+        QUOTATION MARKS REQUIRED FOR TRACK NAME IF MULTIPLE WORDS!

 3.)
+OMDB
-To get movie information type the following:
-    node liri.js movie-this movie name [ENTER]
+        To get movie information type the following: node liri.js movie-this movie name [ENTER]

-    Note: Movies with more than one word are supported just enter the words with spaces.
-    example: node liri.js movie-this Gone With the Wind [ENTER]
+        Note:
+        NO QUOTATION MARKS REQUIRED FOR MOVIE NAME EVEN IF MULTIPLE WORDS!